ZaidQureshi/bam/README.md

 # GPU-Initiated On-Demand High-Throughput Storage Access in the BaM System Architecture

 **This is the opencourse implementation of BaM system (ASPLOS'23).
-We are still working on updating the README.
 Contributions to the codebase are most welcome**

 Abstract
 -------------------------------------------------------------------------------